syncfusion-content/fileformat-docs/File-Formats/XlsIO/UWP.md

 workbook.Close()

 excelEngine.Dispose()
 {% endhighlight %}

 {% endtabs %}

 ## Saving the document

-The following code snippet illustrates how to save an Excel document in WinRT using file picker.
+The following code snippet illustrates how to save an Excel document in UWP using file picker.

 {% tabs %}